Harvest

 The sounds of gunfire indicated that the steer and hogs were being shot and it was butchering day.
 The animals were hung to bleed out and soon the tables were set up and ready to accept the halves of meat to be cut up.

-Removing the innards and separating the heart, liver, and tongues began the process.
+Removing the innards and separating the heart, liver and tongues began the process.
 These parts were put in pans of cool water.
 Expert hands begin cutting away roasts, steaks and soup bones.
 These were all separated into packages and ready to be frozen.
 Scraps of meat were ground into hamburger and sausage.
 The fat from the pigs was cut into cubes to render down for lard and cracklings.

 This was a long day of intense labor and when finished there was also the cleanup of tables and equipment used.
+The highlight of the day was having fresh pork side meat for supper.

 Moving to the Farm

 It was spring of 1942 and a moving day for the Groves family.
 My father’s eyesight was failing and it was necessary to change from night watchman in the city to a new place of employment.
-My uncle Jake offered his farm at the north edge of the city to be our new home.
+My Uncle Jake offered his farm at the north edge of Freeman for the family to live.
+The wagon pulled up to the house and the moving began.
+First the beds were loaded and then the rest of the furniture, followed by the kitchen stove, the heating stove and the contents of the kitchen.

-I can’t forget our black german shepherd dog.
-Of course, he was moved too, and put in a room in one of the outbuildings until he got used to being in a new place.
+A vivid farm life memory for me were the times I spent exploring the many areas of the yard.
+It was quite the adventure taking it all in.
+I can’t forget our black German shepherd dog.
+Of course he moved with us and lived in a room of one of the outbuildings until he got used to being in a new place.

+When the move was done and we were getting settled in our new home, my mother was found in the kitchen fixing a meal for the family.
 After a much needed dinner and doing some of the chores, my brother Lowell and I set out to gather eggs.
-Since there were so many chickens the eggs needed to be gathered twice a day.
-After getting them all picked up, we packed them in the large egg cartons in the middle room of the building.
+Since there were so many chickens, the eggs needed to be gathered twice a day.
+After getting them all gathered, we packed them in the large egg cartons in the middle room of the large chicken house.
 This was quite a process but we soon caught on and got the job done.
 Any eggs that were cracked were put aside and taken to the house for immediate use.

-Back in the house, the beds were all put together, and looked very inviting to all our tired bodies after a long day’s work.
+Back in the farmhouse, the beds were all put together and looked very inviting to all our tired bodies after a long day’s work.
 It didn’t take long for us to get cleaned up and ready for a night’s rest.
 The next morning we woke to the sound of chickens cackling and knew the day of work was upon us and “life on the farm” had begun.

 My Parents

 Early in the years of World War I my father was drafted and spent his army years in France.
-He was wounded by shrapnel in one leg, and spent some time in a hospital before he was honorably discharged.
-Soon after that time, he and my mother were married in 1918.
+He was wounded by shrapnel in one leg and spent some time in a hospital before he was honorably discharged.
+Soon after his return, he and my mother were married in 1918.
+They moved a chicken house into town, remodeled it and made it their home.

+My mother was always a very hard worker.
+After her teen years of taking care of her siblings, she was well prepared for taking care of her own eight children.
 She was a gentle and loving mother and a role model for me.
-Sewing, gardening, cleaning, and cooking were tasks she carried out without complaint and did so well.
+Sewing, gardening, cleaning and cooking were tasks she carried out without complaint and did so well.

 The Beginning

-Let’s start at the very beginning, a very good place to start…
+Let’s start at the very beginning, a very good place to start . . .

 I’d like to think this day, Monday, April 5, 1937, was a beautiful day, sunshiny, cool with springlike breezes, birds singing, indicating all was well with the world.